xyzruben/steward/docs/STEWARD_MASTER_SYSTEM_GUIDE.md

 **Architecture Validation:**
 Generated code must be validated against the architectural patterns and conventions defined in this guide.
 Any deviations must be justified and documented.

+**Testing Requirements:**
+All AI-generated code must include comprehensive tests following the test isolation strategy:
+- Use global mocks from `jest.setup.js`
+- Focus on business logic rather than infrastructure
+- Include error handling and edge cases
+- Follow established test naming conventions
+- Ensure proper test coverage for critical paths

 **Inline Commentary Standards:**
 All AI-generated code must include inline comments explaining how the implementation aligns with this guide's requirements and design decisions.

 **Quality Assurance:**
 Generated code must pass all linting, type checking, and testing requirements before being accepted into the codebase.
+Tests must be isolated and reliable.

 ## 10. Monitoring and Observability